 Your title tells people what they will learn.
 By teaching what you promised, you’ll meet your readers’ expectations.
 But, you obviously want to do more than meet these expectations.
 Don’t do this by teaching them something else in the same article, instead add value with better writing and extra resources.

 For example, a useful tool to improve your writing is the Hemingway app.
 This app will analyze your copy and help you eliminate unnecessary words.
-It will also grade your sentences, so you can write clear, concise paragraphs.
+It will also grade your sentences so that you can write clear, concise paragraphs.

 That’s not to say that big words don’t have their place.
 Ask yourself two questions when in doubt.
 Is there a simpler alternative?
 Is there a better word for the job?
 If you answered no to both of these questions, it’s probably safe to leave the word in.